mtiller/ModelicaBook/text/source/components/components/component_models.rst

 But there are other implications to this composability.
-Not only can we easily create systems by dragging, dropping and connecting components.
-This kind of acausal composability also makes it easy to reconfigure systems.
+Not only can we easily create systems by dragging, dropping and connecting components, but also easily reconfigure systems.
 Replacing a voltage source in an electrical circuit with a current source can have a profound impact on the mathematical representation of that system (*e.g.,* if the system is represented as a block diagram).
 But such a change has no significant impact when using an acausal approach.
-Although the underlying mathematical representation still changes, sometimes profoundly, because that representation is generated automatically as part of the compilation process there is no impact on the user.
+Although the underlying mathematical representation still changes, sometimes profoundly, there is no impact on the user, because that representation is generated automatically as part of the compilation process.

 .. todo:: I really need to include one of the typical examples here.